Wanda Gág: New York

-In 1917, Gág won a scholarship to the Art Students League of New York where she took classes in composition, etching and advertising illustration.
+On March 21, 1917, Gág sent drawings to the Annual Competition hosted by Art Students League of New York and won a one year scholarship to the New York Art Student’s League where she took classes in composition, etching and advertising illustration.
 By 1919, Gág was earning her living as a commercial illustrator.

 During her time in New York she became a member of the Society of American Graphic Artists.
 In 1921, she became a partner in a business venture called Happiwork Story Boxes.
 The boxes were decorated with picture story panels on each side.